Updated: Mar 6, 2022

 …a viable postliberal political theory will arise, one that begins with fundamentally different anthropological assumptions not arising from a supposed state of nature or concluding with a world-straddling state and market, but instead building on the fact of human relationality, sociability, and the learned ability to sacrifice one’s narrow personal interest not to abstract humanity, but for the sake of other humans.
 With the demise of the liberal order, such countercultures will come to be seen not as “options” but as necessities (Deneen, 2019b, loc 2894 ).

-Speaking from the frame of economics, the notion of an autonomous individual, Self-interest only focused nature of Human nature, which is at the core of the notion of liberal democracy based capitalism, is truly an ideology.
-It is ideological in that real…as understood both in experience and in science..
-Human nature is both Self-interested and in need of the Other, as represented in both Social and Political Relationships, arising through the Other-interest.
+Speaking from the frame of mainstream (Micro)economics, a viable postliberal political theory can arise only if different anthropological assumptions resting in Behavioral Economic and Neuroscience, as in Metaeconomics, are brought to bear .
+In particular, the notion of an autonomous individual, self-interest only Human --- the Econ in mainstream (Micro)economics --- which is also at the core of the notion of classical liberalism based democracy and capitalism as Deneen (2019b) characterizes it, is truly an ideology, not science.
+It is ideological in that real --- understood both in experience and in science --- Human nature is both self-interested and in need of the other, as represented in both community and political relationships, arising through the shared other-interest.

-Intriguingly, liberal (classical) democracy based capitalism, represented in the realm of economics by Neoclassical Economics, Chicago-style (Microeconomics Framing and Single Interest Theory), speaks only to path 0G, so is not helpful in fixing the problem.
-Also, Neoinstitutional Economics, which is largely atheoretical, due to putting perhaps too much emphasis on path 0M, especially in using Government for controlling when Self-control fails, in a heteronomy sort of way, also misses the mark, albeit there is a need for Government as well as Market.
-Metaeconomics Framing and Dual Interest Theory, due to integrating across these frames, and highlighting the Moral Dimension as a force to “nudge” better choices through Community, and outside Control with Regulation and Law through Government when that fails, does hold the potential to solve the problem of the failure in classical liberalism as argued in Deneen (2019b).
-As Tomer (2017) makes clear, Dual Interest Theory, which is the analytical machinery of Metaeconomics Framing, holds the potential to be the new kind of Humane (Economics) Framing and Theory needed.
+Intriguingly, liberal (classical) democracy based capitalism, represented in the realm of economics by Neoclassical Economics, Chicago-style (Microeconomics Framing and Single Interest Theory), speaks mainly to path 0G, so is not helpful in fixing the problem.
+Also, Neoinstitutional Economics, which is largely atheoretical, speaks mainly to path 0M, especially in using Government for controlling when self-control fails, in a heteronomy sort of way.
+It also misses the mark, albeit there is a need for Government as well as Market.

 Angyal, Andras.
 Neurosis and Treatment: A Holistic Theory.
 New York: The Viking Press, 1965.